 3.1 The remaining housing supply with permission is split between those sites not yet started, and the remaining capacity on sites which are already under construction.
-52 replacement dwellings are also to be lost from supply and these will be discounted in calculating the five year supply to ensure any figures are 'net' increases.
+Replacement dwellings to be lost from supply are also discounted in calculating the five year supply to ensure any figures are 'net' increases.
 Further discounts are also applied to these figures on a site-by-site basis (for large sites) and using a non-implementation rate (on small sites), as set out later in this report.

-4. Supply from other Sources (Outline Permissions and Site Allocations)
+4. Supply from other Sources (outline permissions and site allocations)